Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Acknowledgments

-\section{Acknowledgments.}
+The data underlying this paper are available in the paper and in its online supplementary material.

+\section{Acknowledgments}

-This work was supported in part by the National Science Foundation under grants CCF-1453073, CCF-1907658, and CCF-1910110, by the Army Research Office under grants W911NF-17-1-0546 and W911NF-21-1-0301, and by the DARPA Lagrange Program under ONR/SPAWAR contract N660011824020.
-The authors would also like to thank H.\ Vincent Poor and an anonymous reader for their careful reading and many helpful suggestions that have helped improve the paper.
+This work was supported in part by the National Science Foundation under grants CCF-1453073, CCF-1907658, CCF-1910110, OAC-1940209, CNS-2148104, CCF-1814888, and DMS-2053485, by the Army Research Office under grants W911NF-17-1-0546 and W911NF-21-1-0301, by the Office of Naval Research Award Number N00014-21-1-2244 and by the DARPA Lagrange Program under ONR/SPAWAR contract N660011824020.
+The authors would also like to thank H.\ Vincent Poor, an anonymous reader, and the reviewers for their careful reading and many helpful suggestions that have helped improve the paper.